-This poster on the UKCCSRC Call 1 project, Fault seal controls on storage capacity, was presented at the Cranfield Biannual, 21.04.15.
-Grant number: UKCCSRC-C1-14.
+This presentation on the UKCCSRC Call 1 project, Tractable Equation of State for CO2 Mixtures, was presented at the Cranfield Biannual, 22.04.15.
+Grant number: UKCCSRC-C1-22.

 The Quaternary deposits thickness dataset is a digital geological map across the bulk of the UK Continental Shelf (UKCS), for areas up to a water depth of 200m, which shows the thickness of the deposits over bedrock in three categories: <5m, 5-50m, and >50m Quaternary cover.
 These depth bands were picked because they represent the horizons that have impact on offshore infrastructure deployment.
 The map is derived from (unpublished) BGS 1:1000000 scale Quaternary digital geological mapping.
 The map was produced in 2014 in collaboration with, and co-funded by, The Crown Estate as part of a wider commissioned project to assess seabed geological constraints on engineering infrastructure across the UKCS.
 The data are held by the BGS as an ESRI ArcGIS Shapefile.

 Geochemical data: %C, %OC, %IC, %N Physical Property data: Wet and dry bulk density, water content, porosity.
 Sediment cores extracted from Offshore Region: Loch Sunart NM 70277 63360, 56.705259, -5.7545471.
 For more information see published report, Substantial stores of sedimentary carbon held in mid-latitude fjords. / Smeaton, Craig; Austin, William; Davies, Althea; Baltzar, A.; Abell, R. E.; Howe, J. A. doi:10.5194/bg-13-5771-2016